 Is just the cumulated sum of each minute bucket Corrado rank.

 We use this methodology centered on the event: the cumulative rank generalized Corrado test in the event widow is computed cumulatively around the event based on the distance to the precise minute bucket when the event happened.

-Appendix B: Displaying some of our best categories

-Group Frequency and Returns: